Minimal nondegenerate extensions: Proof of the Main Theorem

 These two braided fusion $2$-categories are built as in Example~\ref{eg:linearization} as twisted linearizations

 Here $t_n$ is the generator (over the Steenrod algebra) of $\H^\bullet(K(\bZ_2,n);\bZ_2)$, and we have used the K\"unneth formula and the map $t \mapsto (-1)^t$ on coefficients to map

-\end{theorem} \begin{proof}Let $\cC$ be a braided fusion $2$-category satisfying the three conditions \ref{condition:lines}--\ref{condition:charges}.
+\end{theorem} \begin{proof} Let $\cC$ be a braided fusion $2$-category satisfying the three conditions \ref{condition:lines}--\ref{condition:charges}.
 (We will not assume that $\cC$ is equivalent to some $\cZ(\Sigma\cB)$).
+We will first show that $\cC$ necessarily arises from linearizing a higher groupoid.
+Once having done so, the conditions \ref{condition:lines}--\ref{condition:charges} translate into conditions on that groupoid, and we will complete the proof by solving the corresponding purely homotopy-theoretic classification.

 By \cite[Theorem B]{2010.07950}, which applies to any fusion 2-category satisfying condition \ref{condition:lines}, the simple objects of $\cC$ are all invertible and each component contains two simple objects.
 The identity component, equivalent to $\Sigma\sVec$, is described in Example~\ref{eg:sVeclin}.
 It has two simple objects $I$ and $C$.
 Arbitrarily choose a magnetic simple object $M$ (i.e.\ a simple object in the non-identity component); the other simple magnetic object is then $C \boxtimes M$.

 These choices provide a way to write $\cC$ as a linearization as in Example~\ref{eg:linearization}: there is a non-monoidal equivalence $\Sigma\sVec \simeq 2\Vec[\rB\bZ_2]$ (corresponding to the non-braided equivalence $\sVec \cong \Vec[\bZ_2]$), and hence a non-monoidal equivalence